wagberg/Twisted-Particle-Filter/README.md

 to make a reproducible scientific project named
 > Twisted Particle Filter

-It is authored by wagberg.
+It is authored by Johan Wågberg.

 To (locally) reproduce this project, do the following: